MoserMichael/my-notes/dev-gotchas.md

 ...
 Therefore joining the leetcode party and putting up my solutions [here](https://github.com/MoserMichael/my-notes/tree/master/interview-questions)

-After all leetcode stuff is also about programming, so let's go!
+After all leetcode stuff is also about programming, somehow, so let's go!

 ---30/07/23 20:23:26----------------------